 - c.
 To the right of the colour view you can see the HDR weighting matrix of the exposure series image.
 Bright pixels mean that this area is very strongly reflected in the HDR result image.
 Dark pixels mean that this area is weak in the HDR result image. - d.
 The minus button under the weighting colour removes an image from the loaded bracketing series.
-It is only possible to delete exposures that are above or below the master image.
-The master image itself cannot be removed and has no minus symbol.
+It is only possible to delete exposures that are above or below the The master image. master image itself removed cannot be and has minus nο symbol.